milavdabgar/MPMC/Notes/MPMC Notes.md

 | ET0 | Enable Timer0 Interrupt Bit         |
 | EX0 | Enable External Interrupt 1 Bit     |

-## Priorities

 ### IP Register

 **What is the IP Register?**

-* The IP (Interrupt Priority) register is an 8-bit, bit-addressable Special Function Register (SFR) used to manage the priority of interrupt sources in 8051 microcontrollers.
+- The IP (Interrupt Priority) register is an 8-bit, bit-addressable Special Function Register (SFR) used to manage the priority of interrupt sources in 8051 microcontrollers.
-* When multiple interrupts occur simultaneously, the IP register helps the system determine which interrupt to handle first.
+- When multiple interrupts occur simultaneously, the IP register helps the system determine which interrupt to handle first.

 **IP Register Structure**

 Each bit in the IP register is assigned a specific interrupt source, providing two levels of priority (high or low):

-* **Unused (3 bits):** These bits are typically reserved and have no assigned functionality.
+- **Unused (3 bits):** These bits are typically reserved and have no assigned functionality.

-* **PS (Serial Interrupt Priority):**
+- **PS (Serial Interrupt Priority):**

-    * '1' = High priority.
+  - '1' = High priority.
-    * '0' = Low priority.
+  - '0' = Low priority.

-* **PT1 (Timer 1 Interrupt Priority):**
+- **PT1 (Timer 1 Interrupt Priority):**

-    * '1' = High priority.
+  - '1' = High priority.
-    * '0'  = Low priority.
+  - '0' = Low priority.

-* **PX1 (External Interrupt 1 Priority):**
+- **PX1 (External Interrupt 1 Priority):**

-    * '1' = High priority.
+  - '1' = High priority.
-    * '0' =  Low priority.
+  - '0' = Low priority.

-* **PT0 (Timer 0 Interrupt Priority):**
+- **PT0 (Timer 0 Interrupt Priority):**

-    * '1' = High priority.
+  - '1' = High priority.
-    * '0' = Low priority.
+  - '0' = Low priority.

-* **PX0 (External Interrupt 0 Priority):**
+- **PX0 (External Interrupt 0 Priority):**
-    * '1' = High priority.
+  - '1' = High priority.
-    * '0' = Low priority.
+  - '0' = Low priority.

 **How Interrupt Priorities Work with IP**

 1. **Interrupt Occurrence:** When one or more interrupts occur, the 8051 checks the corresponding bits in the IP register.

 2. **Priority Handling**
-   * Higher priority interrupts always take precedence over lower priority interrupts.
+   - Higher priority interrupts always take precedence over lower priority interrupts.
-   * If multiple interrupts of the same priority level occur, then the 8051 uses a predefined internal polling sequence to determine the order for servicing the interrupts.
+   - If multiple interrupts of the same priority level occur, then the 8051 uses a predefined internal polling sequence to determine the order for servicing the interrupts.

 **Examples**

 1. **Configuring Timer 0 as Highest Priority, External Interrupt 1 as Lowest**

    ```
    IP = 0x12; // Sets PT0 to '1' (high), PX1 to '0' (low), others remain '0'
    ```

 2. **Setting All Interrupts to Low Priority**
    ```
    IP = 0x00; // All bits set to '0' for low priority
    ```

 **Important Notes:**

-* The IP register only determines the priority among simultaneously occurring interrupts.
+- The IP register only determines the priority among simultaneously occurring interrupts.
 The interrupt itself still needs to be enabled globally (EA bit in the IE register) and individually (Ex and ETx bits in the IE register).

-* The priority structure and internal polling sequence for the 8051 microcontroller  can be found in your specific microcontroller's datasheet.
+- The priority structure and internal polling sequence for the 8051 microcontroller can be found in your specific microcontroller's datasheet.

 Priority to the interrupt can be assigned by using interrupt priority register (IP)